nnduc1994/cat-land/README.md

 ### Demo: http://cat-land-frontend.s3-website-eu-west-1.amazonaws.com/

+### TODO - MISSING:
+* Unit / Snapshot for frontend
+* Better way to connect to monogoDB atlast in AWS Lambda.
+For example: `set callbackWaitsForEmptyEventLoop = false on the context`, this will let's lambda to reuse existed connection rather than making new connection everytime

 The project used mono repo style (frontend, lib and services) and using `yarn workspace` to handle dependencies easily.
 To install all requires dependencies for lib, frontend and all services, run `yarn install` in the root of the project